pearls-lab/pearls-lab.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 The 🧋PEARLS🧋 (Pragmatically Exploring Agents with Reinforced LanguageS) Lab at UCSD CSE is motivated by the question of how to imbue learning agents with the ability to understand and generate contextually relevant natural language in service of enabling more effective Human-AI collaboration.
-We are also united in our shared passion for 🧋bubble tea🧋.
+We are also united in our shared passion for high quality 🧋boba (or pearl) tea🧋.

 This work lies primarily at the intersection of **Machine Learning**, especially **Reinforcement Learning**, and **Natural Language Processing** while drawing inspiration from **Cognitive Science**.
 In humans, such communication is grounded in experience and real-world context: "what" we say or do depends on the current context around us, "why" we say or do something draws on worldly knowledge (e.g. commonsense) gained through experience, and "how" we execute an action is shaped via a tight interactive feedback loop with other humans and our environment.